-When you sign up for the Citi Signature you’re either choosing to do so with Qantas or Citi Rewards (for the purposes of the bonus this can’t be changed, but you can swap rewards options later as a cardholder).
+When you sign up for the Citi Signature Rewards card, you’re going to receive the bonus in Citi Rewards points (but you can swap to Qantas Rewards later as a cardholder).
 We explain this a little later in the guide.

 Using the card for overseas spend incurs a 3.4% fee, with earn rate similar to the highest bonus category at 1 Qantas point or 2 Citi Rewards points per $1 uncapped.